-Our ability to generate sales depends on consumer demand for our products, which is affected by general economic conditions in our markets.
-In 2012, many of the markets in which we operate continued to experience general economic softness and weak or choppy consumer demand.
-Although our consumer products generally are consumer staples and less vulnerable to decreases in discretionary spending than other products, the continued economic downturn has reduced demand in many of our categories, particularly those in personal care, and affected our sales in recent periods.
-We expect challenging conditions of the last several years may persist in 2013 primarily due to continued weak consumer demand in many of our categories, and continuing pricing pressures.
-To continue to deliver attractive results for our shareholders in this environment, we intend to remain aggressive in our pursuit of several key strategic initiatives, and specifically to maintain competitive marketing and trade spending, manage our cost structure, continue to develop and launch new and differentiated products and pursue strategic acquisitions.
-We also intend to continue to balance our product sales both geographically (in an attempt to mitigate the impact of weakness in any one area), and between premium and value brand offerings (to appeal to a wide range of consumers).
+The Company's ability to generate sales depends on consumer demand for its products and retail customers' decisions to carry its products, which are, in part, affected by general economic conditions in its markets.
+In 2013, many of the markets in which the Company operates continued to experience general economic softness and weak or inconsistent consumer demand.
+Although the Company's consumer products generally are consumer staples and less vulnerable to decreases in discretionary spending than other products, the continued economic downturn has reduced demand in many categories, particularly those in personal care, and affected Company sales in recent periods.
+Some customers have responded to economic conditions by increasing their private label offerings (primarily in the dietary supplements, diagnostic kits and oral analgesics categories), and consolidating the product selections they offer to the top few leading brands in each category.
+In addition, an increasing portion of the Company's product categories are being sold by club stores, dollar stores and mass merchandisers.
+These customer actions have placed downward pressure on the Company's sales and gross margins.

+The Company expects the challenging conditions of the last several years to continue in 2014 primarily due to continued weak consumer demand in many categories, new product introductions by competitors and continuing aggressive competitive pricing pressures.
+In the U.S., a continued slowdown in income growth, the unemployment rate and the uncertainty of unemployment benefits for the long-term unemployed may also adversely impact consumption patterns.
+To continue to deliver attractive results for stockholders in this environment, the Company intends to continue to aggressively pursue several key strategic initiatives: maintain competitive marketing and trade spending, tightly control its cost structure, continue to develop and launch new and differentiated products, and pursue strategic acquisitions.
+The Company also intends to continue to grow its product sales geographically (in an attempt to mitigate the impact of weakness in any one area), and maintain an offering of premium and value brand products (to appeal to a wide range of consumers).